-Ladies, whole grains can be good for you if you prepare them the right way!
+Whole grains can be good for you if you prepare them the right way!
 If you don’t, then you are asking for digestive and other troubles, like tooth decay.
 All this talk about gluten intolerance and allergies could largely evaporate if we learned how to prepare our grains with fermenting (sourdough, aka natural yeast), soaking, or sprouting.

 See how light and fluffy this bread looks?
 Yes, it’s whole wheat sourdough bread!
 This is just what Melissa’s samples looked like in the class.
 It was so great to see, or have a vision, of what sourdough bread can look like.
 It doesn’t have to be dense, solid slabs that could be used as bricks or paperweights!
 I came home and replicated her bread in the picture above.
 Her bread really did look just like this.

 I already had her book but it was worth it go to her class to hear her explanation, which as far as I can tell, is not in the book, and to get a sourdough starter from her!
-She also had some more info not in her book but on the handout, so I am really glad I listened to the Spirit telling me to go to the class, even though my pride/or I guess it was satan was telling me, “You don’t need to go, you already have the book.”
+She also had some more info not in her book but on the handout, so I am really glad I listened to the Spirit telling me to go to the class, even though my pride/or I guess it was the Enemy telling me, “You don’t need to go, you already have the book.”